Munich Re: Primary insurance – ERGO Group

 Munich Re's primary insurance operations are mainly concentrated in the ERGO Insurance Group.
 ERGO writes all types of life and health insurance and most types of property and casualty insurance.
 Outside Germany, ERGO is present in more than 30 countries around the world, servicing around 35 million clients.
 Members of the ERGO Group include the insurance subsidiaries D.A.S., DKV and Europäische Reiseversicherung AG, and the IT service provider ITERGO.
-With a gross premium written of about €17.8bn in 2018, ERGO is one of the largest primary insurers in Germany and Europe.
+With a gross premium written of about €21.7bn in 2025, ERGO is one of the largest primary insurers in Germany and Europe.

 Asset management

 Founded in 1999, MEAG (MUNICH ERGO Asset Management GmbH) manages the assets of Munich Re, ERGO, and external clients.
 Their purpose is to manage and increase investments of Munich Re and ERGO and third parties.
-MEAG manages Munich Re's global investments amounting to €264bn.
-As of 31 March 2025, MEAG assets under management amounts to €360 billion and is therefore one of the largest European asset management companies.
+As of 31 December 2025, MEAG assets under management amounts to €368 billion and is therefore one of the largest European asset management companies.

 Ownership

-Free float is stated to be nearly 100%, with around 236,000 shareholders (June 2019).
+Free float is stated to be nearly 100%, with around 366,000 shareholders (December 2025).